Licensing Act 1737

 The Licensing Act 1737 (10 Geo.
 2. c.
 28) or the Theatrical Licensing Act 1737, Stage Licensing Act 1737 or Plays Act 1736, was an act in the Kingdom of Great Britain, and a pivotal moment in British theatrical history.
 Its purpose was to control and censor what was being said about the British government through theatre.
 The act was repealed by the Theatres Act 1843 (6 & 7 Vict. c.
 68), which was, in turn, replaced by the Theatres Act 1968.
 The Lord Chamberlain was the official censor and the office of Examiner of Plays was created under the act.
 The examiner assisted the Lord Chamberlain in the task of censoring all plays from 1737 to 1968.
-The examiner read all plays which were to be publicly performed, produced a synopsis and recommended them for licence, consulting the Lord Chamberlain in cases of doubt.
+The examiner read all plays which were to be publicly performed, produced a synopsis and recommended them for license, consulting the Lord Chamberlain in cases of doubt.
 The act also created a legal distinction between categories of "legitimate theatre" and "illegitimate theatre".